 Since joining B4L, Chris has worked with the city to plan and implement safe, convenient bike infrastructure for its Urban Bike Network.
 A graduate of Portland State University (BS, Computer Science) and the University of Virginia (MT, Secondary Education), Chris is currently collaborating with the city's Bike Louisville department on a long-term bike master plan.
 Outside of B4L, Chris is a web applications developer for LOJIC, the city government's GIS partnership.
 A Louisville native and proud Kentuckian, Chris volunteers with Louisville Grows and Meyzeek Middle School and is passionate about making Louisville a more urban, sustainable city.

-Chris Sims – Secretary
+Seth Short – Secretary

 Advocacy | Branding